 The painting was started in July of 2011 and finished within a month.
-Alyzza sees the mural as a map of Greensboro’s goals and hopes as assessed by the community in 2011, a benchmark to look back on as we move forward.
+The team sees the mural as a map of Greensboro’s goals and hopes as assessed by the community in 2011, a benchmark to look back on as we move forward.

 Alyzza and Kat were initially unsure if they wanted to pursue the idea beyond the first mural, but community response prompted them to keep going.
-The next year Kathy Hinshaw of Casa Azul invited the project to be involved with Casa Azul’s “Dia De Los Niños” April event.
-There the girls painted with the kids on giant canvasses.
+The next year Kathy Hinshaw of Casa Azul invited the project to be involved with Casa Azul’s “Dia De Los Niños” April event, where children painted joyously.